GabeScott/standard-works-vault/General Conference/2019 April - Where Will This Lead.md

 # Where Will This Lead?

-*By Dallin H. Oaks - First Counselor in the First Presidency*
+By President Dallin H. Oaks - *First Counselor in the First Presidency*

 *Given in the April session of the 2019 General Conference*

+>*We make better choices and decisions if we look at the alternatives and ponder where they will lead.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2019/04/35oaks?lang=eng)